 I agree with the applicant that he has advanced and presented sufficient reasons for delay and the extent of such delay in his application and he has also indicated that there is a point of law on illegality involved.
+The submission by the respondent counsel that the applicant had ample time before he fell sick this Court finds that are non-meritorious.

 I also wish to refer the Law of Limitation Act.
 The relevant provision is section 14 (1) of the Law of Limitation Act Cap.89 [R.E.
-2019] which provides as follows:-
+2019] which provides as follows: -